 How do I find the best child care or early learning program for my child?

-To search for child care facilities in your area, including Child Care Benefit (CCB) approved facilities, and NQS ratings, where available, go to Child Care Finder, or for a family day care service (provided at carers’ homes), Family Day Care Australia.
+To search for child care facilities in your area, go to StartingBlocks.gov.au and use their Find Child Care tool, or for a family day care service (provided at carers’ homes), go to Family Day Care Australia.

-Families can also participate in a home-based early education program called HIPPY (Home Interaction Program for Parents and Youngsters).
-This free program, starting the year before your child begins school, empowers parents to participate in their child’s learning and eases the transition to school.
+Another option is a home-based early education program called HIPPY (Home Interaction Program for Parents and Youngsters).
+This free program, starting the year before your child begins school, supports parents to deliver a structured 60-week curriculum to help their children learn and get ready for school.

 Find out if your town has a HIPPY site at HIPPY Australia.